 - . refrigerators

 - . washing machines

 - . radios

 - . electric irons

 - . electric razors

-- . phonographs

-- . electric cookers
+- . phonographs . electric cookers

 - . vacuum cleaners

 Personal grooming

 - . cosmetics

 - . hair dye

 - . mouthwash

 - . deodorants

 - . tissues

 - . perfumes

 Fashion industry

 - . both men and women

 - .
 Flappers led the way for women

 - . influenced by movie stars

-for the YOUNG BUSINESS MAN Ford Runabout is a profitable partner and a happy snion for the boy who is making his mark in business \$265
+for the YOUNG BUSINESS MAN 'ced Runabout is a profitable partner and a happ mion for the boy who is making his mark in busines \$265

 CONSUMERISM

 Consumerism is the expenditure (buying) of consumer goods.
-An consumerism in the 1920's led to the buying of goods like: radios, re tors, washing machines, cars, clothes etc.
+American consumerism in the 1920's led to the buying of goods like: radios, refrigerators, washing machines, cars, clothes etc.

-Linked to the growing economy, in particular: growth in wa ontinue to grow & cities plus the confidence people had that the empomy wo
+Linked to the growing economy, in particular: growth in wages in the towns & cities plus the confidence people had that the economy would continue to grow

 Mass Production

 Factories set up assembly lines to produce consumer goods more quickly & cheaper.

+Keeping up with the neighbours

-People increasingly wanted wh everyone else had, e.g. new car on the drive, latest fashion etc.
+People increasingly wanted what everyone else had, e.g. new car on the drive, latest fashion etc.

+Fashion

-Wearing the latest is part of life mor many people the towns an
+Wearing the latest fashion became part of life more many people in the towns and cities.

-Fashion wa ved vin the movies and in m
+Fashion was followed via the movies and in magazines.

-Clothe air st inged e.g. the

-Purch.

-athe waiting uni had sa b enough money to b

-ouy paid it back weekly.
+Clothes and hair styles changed e.g. the flappers

+Hire Purchase

+Rather than waiting until they had saved up enough money to buy things, people borrowed money to buy goods & paid it back weekly.

-consume 1920s
+consumerism 1920s

-Advertising

-Electricity

-electric consumer goods

-New inventions

-Electricity changed how

-Mass production made

-electrical goods cheap.

-Radio & then the film

-Americans lived.

-industry grew.

-ost people in towns and cities now had

-tricity and therefore people wanted
+Most people in towns and cities now had electricity and therefore people wanted electric consumer goods New inventions Electricity Electricity changed how Americans lived.
+Mass production made electrical goods cheap.
+Radio & then the film industry grew.

 Companies starting advertising their goods, on the radio, in magazines & newspapers, encouraging people to buy more things.
-Sports and movie stars starting adverting products..

-Confidence

-The 'Roaring Twenties' created an atmosphere where everybody thought they could make money & afford all the goods they wanted e.g. electrical goods, cars etc - often on hire purchase.
+Sports and movie stars starting adverting products...
+Confidence The 'Roaring Twenties' created an atmosphere where everybody thought they could make money & afford all the goods they wanted e.g. electrical goods, cars etc - often on hire purchase.
 Advertising was everywhere in the 1920s, as companies tried to convince people to buy their products

 Stars of the 1920s

 The 1920s in the USA was the birth of the celebrity.
 Movie & sports stars became household across the country.

 Movie stars:

 - .
 Charlie Chaplin

 - .
 Greta Garbo

 - .
 Gary Grant

 - .
 Rudolph Valentino.

 - .
 Buster Keaton

 Sports stars:

 - .
 Joe Lewis (boxer)

 - .
 Jack Dempsey (boxer)

 - .
 Johnny Weissmuller (swimmer)

 - .
 Helen Mills (tennis)

 - .
 Bobby Jones (golfer)

 - .
 Babe Ruth (baseball)

 - .
 Harlem Globe Trotters (basketball team)

 Sports & movie stars starting advertising goods.

-CULTURE & LEISURE

-The 1920s in the USA is famous for the many changes in leisure. was the start of movies and cinema.
-It saw the arrival of new music and dance in the m of jazz.
+CULTURE & LEISURE The 1920s in the USA is famous for the many changes in leisure.
+This was the start of movies and cinema.
+It saw the arrival of new music and dance in the form of jazz.
 New fashion for women as they became more independent.
-Professional arrived.
+Professional sports arrived.
 It was the age of the celebrity.

-More leisure time

-With assembly lines & mass production people worked less hour veek (48 to 44) this gave them more opportunities to take ties

-Music
+More leisure time With assembly lines & mass production people worked less hours per week (48 to 44) this gave them more opportunities to take part in leisure activities homes have one by 1930 People listen to: popular music, classical music, sporting events, lectures, fictional stories, newscasts, weather reports, market updates, political commentary, religious stories/events, and operas Radio advertising quickly grew as a way of reaching millions of people across the country.
+By 1930 there were over 500 stations in the Movies Cinemas were built in every town & city across the USA People went each week to see their favourite movie stars.
+The movie industry moved from New York to Los Angeles & Hollywood was born.
+Movies were 'silent' until 1927, when the Jazz Singer was released.
+Big movie companies included: